Diabetes Awareness: 6 Ways to effectively Manage Diabetes

 Why you should take care of your diabetes?

 There is nothing more important than being in good health.
-When diabetics’ blood sugar levels remains in control, apart from a sense of well-being, you also feel more energetic and generally happier.
+When diabetics’ blood sugar levels remains in control, apart from a sense of well-being, you also feel more energetic, often see weight loss and are just generally happier.
 Additionally, wounds heal faster, less frequent urination, reduced chances of bladder and skin infections, and less sensations of dehydration.

 Managing diabetes reduces risks associated with the disease: stroke or a heart attack, eyesight issues, kidney, nerve damage, and gum and teeth problems.